Skip to Main Content

 4.7 Check your reading list

-NILE Ultra courses created after June 2023 will already contain a link to the reading list in the template, inside the 'About this module' learning module at the top of the course.
+Your NILE course will already contain a link to the reading list in the template, inside the 'About this module' learning module at the top of the course.
 The reading list link in the template will automatically connect to the correct Leganto reading list.
 More information about using and updating your reading list is available at:

 4.8 Set up your assessment submission points